Extracurricular sessions - View our timetable for school clubs in 2018!

 - Children aged 10 and 11 will incorporate their knowledge with increased movement and competition.

-- General setup is as follows:
+- The general setup is as follows:

 - Warm up.